 The approved cost and schedule baselines will be fully integrated into a Performance Measurement Baseline against which the progress of the project can be measured.
-The LIGO Document Control Center (DCC) collects and maintains the documented Advanced LIGO baselines as a set of controlled documents.
-Earned Value and variance tracking, as described in Section 6.2, ensure that the project is executed according to the baseline plans.
+The LIGO Document Control Center (DCC) receives and maintains the documented Advanced LIGO baselines as a set of controlled documents.
+Earned Value and variance tracking, as described in Section 5.2, ensure that the project is executed according to the baseline plans.

-6.3.1 Document Control
+5.3.1 Document Control

-A LIGO Document Control Center (DCC) has been established to support the laboratory.
+The LIGO Document Control Center (DCC) has been established to support the laboratory.
 All Advanced LIGO documents are archived in the DCC.
 An orderly process for numbering and indexing all LIGO documentation has been established in the DCC.
 The DCC is located and staffed in the LIGO Business Group, which reports to the Laboratory Deputy Director.
-The Document Control Center (DCC) will maintain an electronic database all controlled documents with meta-data including the current revision status.
+The Document Control Center (DCC) will maintain an electronic database of all controlled documents with meta-data including the current revision status.
 The status of all documents is available to all project personnel.
 The DCC will also file and store the electronic copies of all such documentation.
 For all subcontracted efforts, the requirements, specifications, interface drawings and documentation will be under formal configuration management throughout the contracted period.

-6.3.2 Configuration Control
+5.3.2 Configuration Control

-Changes in the Advanced LIGO technical, cost and schedule controlled baselines will be initiated by a documented request from the cognizant manager to the Advanced LIGO Project Controls Leader.
-The Project Controls Leader will review the request for variance from the technical, cost and schedule baseline.
+Changes in the Advanced LIGO technical, cost and schedule controlled baselines will be initiated by a documented request from the cognizant manager to the Advanced LIGO Project Manager.
+The Project Manager will review the request for variance from the technical, cost and schedule baseline.
 Following the review, the request package will be forwarded to the appropriate Advanced LIGO control board.
-All requests against baseline technical parameters, configuration, and interface documents go to System Engineer for review.
-If the change is potentially significant, the Systems Engineer will convene the Advanced LIGO Technical Review Board (ALTRB).
 Requests against project baseline cost, schedule, and scope go to the Advanced LIGO Change Control Board (ALCCB), if the proposed change exceeds project defined thresholds.
 Baseline documentation in the DCC will be the primary review resource.
 The appropriate board will review the request and any review comments and make a recommendation to the Advanced LIGO Management.
 The chair person of the board, in association with the Project Leader, will issue a written notice of the decision.
 The Advanced LIGO Controls Leader will send out announcements of the ALCCB action and will maintain a log and file of all approved Change Requests.